- Power: Supercomputers & Leapfrogging

 Statistical Nugget #7 – Network World

-Although cloud is a very trendy category with lots of attention, it isn’t the biggest concern of IT leadership.
-A free PDF report from Network World suggests that the biggest projects among decision-makers for 2015 are:
+Although the cloud is a very trendy category with lots of attention, it isn’t the biggest concern of IT leadership.
+A free PDF report from Network World suggests that the most significant projects among decision-makers for 2015 are:

 - Security – 36%